tedkulp/nvim/README.md

 ## Portable Version

-The [pvim](https://github.com/RoryNesbitt/pvim) script allows you to run neovim in a portable manner, in case you're on some remote server and still want your config to work.
+The [pvim](https://github.com/RoryNesbitt/pvim) script allows you to run neovim in a portable manner (on Linux -- it uses an appimage), in case you're on some remote server and still want your config to work.

 ```
 git clone https://github.com/RoryNesbitt/pvim